Latest News

 BLUE Second line medicines

-AMBER Medicines which should only be initiated/recommended by specialists but which may then be passed to primary care prescribers for prescribing
+AMBER Medicines which should only be initiated or recommended by specialists but which may then be passed to primary care prescribers for prescribing.

 AMBER (SHARED CARE) Medicines initiated by hospital specialist, but where continuing treatment by Primary Care Prescribers may be appropriate under a shared care agreement.